fwsGonzo/barebones/README.md

 - The basic foundation has been laid down
 - Linker script needs to be amended to store .tbss and .tdata sections
 - Functionality for creating new thread storage needs to be created

-## Symmetric Multi-Processing

-- Enumerate other APICs from ACPI table
-- Activate the main LAPIC, then from that activate the other LAPICS
-- Create PER-CPU tables and assign each cpu to separate GS segments
-- While you don't strictly need interrupts just to start the CPUs, you really want it so that you can send signals to activate work
-- Virtual CPUs are just a thread on the Qemu hypervisor

 ## Qemu defaults